Skip to content

 Action: Try on multiple styles if you can.
 Your best jacket might not be your first choice.

-Military Flight Jackets and Heritage Leather Pieces We Craft
+Military Flight Jackets and Heritage Pieces

 Action: Military flight jackets need proper leather conditioner.
 Learn how to maintain one before you buy.

-Durability Standards We Maintain for American Riders
+Durability Standards We Maintain

 That’s why our jackets aren’t destroyed after a season or two.
 They’re meant to be worn for years.
 The leather actually improves with age when it’s made right.